htutwaiphyoe/mastering-accessibility/enterprise-accessibility/README.md

 convince stakeholders => legal and compliance, Lost revenue, Brand reputation

 Accessibility Personas => Personas for accessibility would include people with disabilities as users of the product from the start.

+## 05. Accessibility Project Requirements Exercise

+overflow scroll => tab index and use arrow key to scroll